 At Khalil Center, Dr. Sarah Syed maintains overall responsibility for Interns' training experiences.
-Dr. Sarah Syed serves as the Clinical Director of Khalil Center and works with Dr. Fahad Khan and Dr. Monica Saavedra in overseeing all functions of the clinical practice including referrals, assignment of cases, assessment, treatment, and evaluation of Interns.
-Dr. Gregory Sarlo also acts in a supportive role in clinical training and supervision.
+Dr. Sarah Syed serves as the Clinical Director of Khalil Center and works with Dr. Fahad Khan & Dr. Monica Saavedra in overseeing all functions of the clinical practice, including referrals, assignment of cases, assessment, treatment, and evaluation of students.
+Dr. Gregory Sarlo plays a supportive role in clinical training.
 Staff members carry clinical responsibility for the cases being supervised and provide supervision.
 Dr. Syed and Dr. Khan provide at least two hours per week of regularly scheduled individual supervision.
-Supervision is provided with the specific purpose of addressing and evaluating psychological services rendered directly by the Intern.
+Supervision is provided with the specific purpose of addressing and evaluating psychological services rendered directly by the trainee.